Transcarpathian dialect

-The Transcarpathian dialect is a dialect of the Ukrainian language spoken in Zakarpattia Oblast.
-It belongs to the Southwestern group of Ukrainian dialects.
+The Transcarpathian dialect is a dialect of the Ukrainian language spoken in Transcarpathia.
+It is often alternatively classified as a part of the Rusyn language.

 Borders

 It is widespread in the valley of South Carpathians and the right bank of the Tisza river.
 It is used in some villages of Slovakia and Romania.
-It is bordered by the Boyko dialect to the north, the Hutsul dialect to the east, and by the Polish, Slovak, Hungarian and Romanian languages to the west.
+It is bordered by the Boyko dialect to the north, the Hutsul dialect to the east, and the Lemko dialect, Polish, Slovak, Hungarian languages to the west and Romanian language to the south.

 History

 The main features of the Transcarpathian dialect were formed by the late 16th and early 17th centuries.
 Written monuments, which reflected the features of the Transcarpathian dialect, were found from the beginning of the 15th century.
-The dialect was used by some writers, such as V. Dovhovych (1783-1849) and M. Nod (1819-1862).
+The dialect was used by some writers, such as V. Dovhovych (1783-1849) and Nikolai Nagy (1819-1862).
 During the 19th century the usage of the dialect decreased because of neighboring languages more widely used.
-The dialect was studied by linguists I. Fogorashii, I. Verkhratskyi, Pavlo Chuchka and others.
+The dialect was studied by linguists Ioann Fogorashi-Berezhanin, I. Verkhratskyi, Pavlo Chuchka and others.